Gearing Up for Good Policy for Bay Area Lands in 2018

 - Policy: The latest updates on proposed legislation, policies and agency programs that could fund, benefit, or impact your work.

 - Bond Measures and Funding: The $4.1 billion statewide park and water bond measure that is slated for the June 2018 primary ballot.
 What this legislation means for our communities and region, why it’s important, and how the funds will be allocated.

-- State of Play: Current trends and new realities that will impact priorities and decision making by policy makers and officials.
+- What’s at Play: Current political dynamics that will impact priorities and decision-making by policy makers and officials.